Last Updated: 6/5/22 | June 5th, 2022

 Medjet

 Medjet is the premier membership program for medical transportation.
-Its extensive plans focus on crisis response and emergency transportation, and it has amazing staff on hand to help you through it all.
+Its extensive plans focus on crisis response and emergency transportation, with amazing staff on hand to help you through it all.

-While many insurance companies will just evacuate you to the nearest hospital in an emergency, Medjet goes above and beyond to ensure that you’re repatriated (i.e. sent back to the country you live in) and not stuck in a foreign medical facility away from your friends and family.
+Most insurance companies just evacuate you to the nearest hospital in an emergency, but as a membership program, Medjet goes above and beyond to ensure that you’re repatriated (i.e. sent back to the country you live in).
+You won’t be stuck in a foreign medical facility away from your friends and family.

 There are both short-term and annual plans, too, so no matter what your travel plans are, you’ll be able to find the affordable coverage that you need.